aj95b/ARCHS4_gene_expression/README.md

 We identified 100 biosamples around the 95 percentile signal value for each gene, and computed the mean of the cosine similarity among them.
 ## classification:
 Most biosaples in the dataset do not have a cell-line or a tissue-type annotation.
 We use a Random Forest Classifier to classify them.
 We use ~120K labeleld biosamples to train, validate and test the model.
+## create_multi_hot_encoded_biosample_annotation.py:
+We downloaded all the expression files for all tissue types and cell lines from https://maayanlab.cloud/archs4/ and created a multi-hot encoded version for all the biosamples for which there exists an annotation.
+There are 121,983 such biosamples.
 ## GAN_rare_labels:
 Classification is better if labels with only a meagre training examples are removed.
 However, in this case the rare labels, for example brain biosamples are scarce and difficult to obtain.
 So, data augmentation techniques are crucial to still be able to build a prediction model.
 Here, I use a GAN (generative adversarial network) to generate synthetic examples to simulate gene-expression of biosamples from brain.